Yanhan0507/Vector-Cpp/README.md

 # vector

-## The vector class I implemented by myself,
+## Overview
-also, there is some good gtest file to test it.
+The vector class I implemented by myself, also, there is some good gtest file to test it.